danidev/microcosmos/readme.md

 ## Directory structure

 - *dsp*: FAUST dsp scripts, exports for teensy and mapping files
+- *firmwares*: ready to flash firmwares with the teensy loader.
 - *microcosmos-v2.5*: current firmware source code

 ## How to use it